kaw2k/kaw2k.github.com/posts/setting-up.md

     chmod 755 bin/ssc

 After restarting your terminal you can run `ssc` and the compiler will run from the directory you are at.

+## Step 1: Initialization

+Cool, so now we have the starting point for our application hooked up to our system.
+Now, let's start fleshing out the skeleton of the application some.
+Referring back to the [planing post](~posts/planning-ssc), we are about to implement step 1, the initialization stage.
+We want to:

+0. Initialize the compiler
+1. Parse the command line options
+2. Read in the user settings
+3. Load in all the tasks that are required
+4. Set up our `site` object
+5. Execute the user specified command

+Just a quick note about the above steps.
+Our goal is to make this compiler **simple** and at the same time extendible.
+We want the end product to have a few built in tasks like building and deploying, however we do *not* want to limit ourselves to only these tasks.
+As a result, every task the compiler does will be broken into modules that can be replaced and tested individually.
+If you are not happy with the module for compiling markdown, you should be able to swap in your own custom implementation.

+Now, let's make new folders for our tasks and libs, as well as a few new files.
+Remember, tasks can be hot swapped and libs are core functionality.

+  cd ~/Development/ssc
+  mkdir tasks
+  mkdir lib
+  touch lib/cli.js lib/task.js lib/settings.js lib/utils.js lib/ssc.js

+Notice how we made a `ssc.js` file.
+The file `ssc` in the `bin/` directory is the entry shell script to our application.
+It's purpose is to call our initialization file which kicks off out application (which is `ssc.js`).
+Open up this file and enter the following code.

+**CODE FOR SSC.JS**

+**STEP TO INCLUDE OUR OTHER LIBRARIES**

+The first few lines of code pull in our required libraries.
+We use underscore for some functional goodness, colors for pretty text output in terminals, and grunt.js's [findup](#) file for recursive searching.

+**INCLUDE LIBRARY IMPORT**

+Next, we start to define our compiler object.
+The compiler object will house the user settings, custom and core tasks, and the site object itself.
+Here, we are simply pulling in core libs that the compiler needs in order to function.

+**INCLUDE LIBS IMPORT**

+With our basic compiler functional, we can now parse the command line.
+It is important to note that we are parsing the command line before we even think about interacting with the folder the user is in.
+The user could be initializing a new site, in which case there is no site or settings file to work with.
+We build up our basic compiler, then we defer future actions to the user.

+**INCLUDE COMMAND LINE CALLS**

+These lines of code parse the command line (which we will implement shortly).
+If a match was found, we call the appropriate task with the correct context. **EXPLAIN MORE ABOUT APPLY HERE**

+### The Command Line

+For the sake of science, we are going to build our own simple options parser for this compiler.
+You could simply use a library such as [optimist](https://github.com/substack/node-optimist) or [nopt](https://github.com/isaacs/nopt) which would alleviate a bit of complexity.

+**INCLUDE COMMAND LINE FULL CODE**

+There is a fair bit going on here